Kinto/kinto/docs/overview.rst

 and we're a small team.
 At this time we're just making sure it's easy to run our server using our Makefile or our Dockerfile.

-Kinto is :ref:`easy to install with pip <installation>` and we've got `an image set up <https://hub.docker.com/r/kinto/kinto-server/>`_ on the Docker hub, too.
+Kinto is :ref:`easy to run with Docker or Python pip <get-started>`.

 But if you'd like to help us out by maintaining packages for your favourite OS, we'd be delighted to collaborate with you!